 10 things you (probably) didn't know about ancient Egypt

 The land of the pharaohs is famous for its huge pyramids, its bandaged mummies and its golden treasures.
 But how much do you really know about ancient Egypt?
-Here, Egyptologist Joyce Tyldesley shares 10 lesser-known facts
+Was the Great Pyramid built by slaves?
+How did mummification work?
+Here, Egyptologist Joyce Tyldesley shares 10 lesser-known facts...

 The camel was not used regularly in Egypt until the very end of the dynastic age.
 Instead, the Egyptians used donkeys as beasts of burden, and boats as a highly convenient means of transport.